Go NAP SACC

 The NAP SACC team developed self-assessment, action planning, and educational tools to help early care and education programs set goals and make improvements to their nutrition and physical activity practices.
 Technical assistance providers trained as NAP SACC consultants used these tools to coach programs through NAP SACC’s 5-Steps to healthy change.

-Whether you’re a child care provider or a technical assistance professional, Go NAP SACC makes it easier than ever to give the children in your community a healthy start.
-Explore the Go NAP SACC website to see how Go NAP SACC can help you!
+Whether you’re a child care provider or a technical assistance consultant, Go NAPSACC makes it easier than ever to give the children in your community a healthy start.
+Find out how you too can be a part of our NAPSACC Nation.